hannenz/kiddyblaster/README.md

 ## Parts

 - RFID-Reader: MFRC522
-- LCD (optional): I2C LCD
+- LCD (optional): I2C 2x16 LCD
-- USB Audio
+- USB Audio / Soundcard
 - Amplifier
 - Speakers
-- Arcade buttons
+- 3 Arcade buttons
 - Potentiometer for volume control
 - RJ52 Jack and short patch cable
 - Case: I've done it with PVC, could also be done with wood or use/upcycle an old plastic case or whatever...